 Calling all snackers: Am I alone in my deep love for Better Cheddars?
 Anyone even remember these round, cheesy, crunchy crackers?
 Better yet, do they even still sell these at the stores anymore???
 I could really go for Vegan Better Cheddars right now.
 I posed the question on Facebook last night, “What was your favorite childhood snack growing up?” and I got a big kick out of some of the answers:

 But no Better Cheddars.

 So I thought that I would have to do justice for these crackers and spread the Better Cheddar gospel.
 This time around I would make them gluten free vegan Better Cheddars!

 Think Cheez-Its but better (hence the name of the crackers).
 Well, I’m not sure if I can say they were better, really.
 It depended on my mood actually, but what I did love most about Better Cheddars was that crispy, burnt flavor that it had.
 And coming from the girl who loves her food a little on the burnt side, it was natural why I would gravitate towards them.

-- ½ c.
+- 1/2 c.
 Cara’s All-Purpose flour blend

-- ½ c.
+- 1/2 c.
 Daiya cheeze, cheddar flavor

 - 2 Tbsp. nondairy butter, softened

-- ½ tsp. sea salt
+- 1/2 tsp. sea salt

-- ¼ tsp. smoked paprika
+- 1/4 tsp. smoked paprika